12 Things to NEVER Buy at a Garage Sale

 Garage sale shopping either gives you chills of excitement or completely repulses you.
 There's no doubt that used or unwanted items can offer some great deals if you're willing to dig.
 But no matter how much you love the thrill of the score, there are some things you should never, ever get at a garage sale — no matter how cheap you are.

-Pile of old mismatched socks
+Pile of mismatched colored socks

 Old Video Games and Consoles